poetaster/harbour-stopmotion/README.md

 # harbour-stopmotion

-A simple qt/qml stopmotion photo app for creating time series of doing animations on SFOS.
+A simple qt/qml stopmotion photo app for creating a time series of photos to create animations on SFOS.

 Parts of the Recording screen are based on a qml app that was once available for SFOS called, Timelapse.

 A number of elements from the Slideshow views originate with Joni Korhonen Slideshow for SFOF: https://github.com/pinniini/harbour-slideshow

+This is alpha quality software, but works suprisingly well.
+Planned are c++ backends to control other cameras, more camera control more animation options.

+The output encoding to mp4 is currently done via python and ffmpeg.